 Rehabilitative and habilitative services

 For more on COVID-19, read our article on how health insurance covers the coronavirus.

 Technically called ambulatory patient services, this is any care you receive without going to a hospital.
 This is the most common type of health care that most people use.
 For example, if you have a cold, visit your doctor’s office, and the doctor treats you for the cold, that’s outpatient care.

 Outpatient care also includes relatively small medical procedures like X-rays and mammograms.

 Your insurance doesn’t have to cover the full cost of outpatient care, but the law does require that you have access to a sufficiently large network of doctors and health care providers.
 How much you pay for visiting a doctor will vary by location and by plan.
-In many cases, it also matters whether you have an HMO, PPO, or EPO.

 All individual and small-group health plans cover at least one drug in each category and class listed in the United States Pharmacopeia (USP).
 The USP is a collection of information on prescription, over-the-counter, and other drugs.
 It’s run by a nonprofit organization that sets the standards for which drugs and medicines are approved for use.
 What this means for you is that you should have access to at least one drug option when you need prescription medication.

 Learn more about prescription drug coverage.

 3. Pediatric care